kinolag/mongo_import/README.md

 _A DEV db is enough to use the app in the development environment._

 • in the terminal, `cd` to the project folder, then run:
+`npm install` to install the node packages

-	`npm run start-db` (this will run `mongod`, and only needs to be run once, not at every import attempt)
+• run `npm run start-db` (this will run `mongod`, and only needs to be run once, not at every import attempt)

 • to start a data import, run:
 `npm start "<path/to/file.xlsx>"`